resim-ai/action/README.md

 See our documentation for setting up an ECR repository for use with ReSim: https://docs.resim.ai/pushing-build-images-from-ci/introduction

-### Launch Batch with existing image
+### Run Test Suite with existing image

-If you want to launch batches in ReSim from a separate workflow, or just want to add a ReSim step to an existing workflow, add a step like this:
+If you want to run a test suite in ReSim from a separate workflow, or just want to add a ReSim step to an existing workflow, add a step like this:

 ```yaml
       - name: Launch Batch in ReSim